European builders gloomy on U.S. outlook

-LONDON/FRANKFURT European building groups Balfour Beatty Plc (BALF.L) and Wienerberger AG (WBSV.VI) were downbeat on the struggling U.S. construction market on Wednesday, adding to concerns of slowing economic growth in Europe which may dampen a recovery.
+LONDON European building groups Balfour Beatty Plc (BALF.L) and Wienerberger AG (WBSV.VI) issued downbeat statements on the struggling U.S. construction market, as slowing economic growth in Europe threatened to dampen a recovery.

-Poor macroeconomic prospects have hit cyclical stocks such as those of construction companies in recent weeks, as investors fret over the euro zone's sovereign debt crisis and worry that the U.S. may be slipping back into recession.
+Poor macroeconomic sentiment has hit cyclical stocks such as those of construction companies in recent weeks, as investors fret over the euro zone's sovereign debt crisis and worry that the U.S. may be slipping back into recession.

-Balfour Beatty, Britain's top infrastructure contractor, flagged up tough trading conditions in the UK and United States, with construction and commercial building activity in particular showing no signs of improvement in the United States.
+Britain's top infrastructure contractor Balfour flagged up tough trading conditions in the UK and United States, with construction and commercial building activity in particular showing no signs of improvement in the United States.

 "We are going to see that (U.S.) market be quite tough for at least for a couple of years," Balfour Chief Executive Ian Tyler told Reuters.

-The trade group, the American Institute of Architects (AIA), had last month cut its 2011 U.S. construction forecast last month citing tight credit conditions, government budget shortfalls and a depressed housing market.

-"Now the concern is that we haven't yet reached the bottom of the cycle," said AIA Chief Economist Kermit Baker.

-Australasian building products makers Fletcher Building (FBU.NZ) and Boral (BLD.AX) also signalled a murky outlook for their biggest markets as they struggle with weak demand in Australia and the United States.
+This echoes comments from Australasian building products makers Fletcher Building (FBU.NZ) and Boral (BLD.AX), who signaled a murky outlook for their biggest markets as they struggle with weak demand in Australia and the United States.

-The global construction sector has had a sluggish recovery from the financial crisis, held back by civil spending cuts and austerity measures, especially across parts of Europe and the United States.
+The global construction sector has had a sluggish recovery from the financial crisis, and civil spending cuts and austerity measures, especially across parts of Europe and the United States, have held the industry back.

 "This sector will certainly not be immune to slowing growth," said Markus Huber, head of German sales trading at ETX Capital.